 Note, this is not an exhaustive list of questions to ask your lawyers.

 Additionally, while many countries do not have laws specifically prohibiting the use of network measurement software, the use of OONI Probe may still be criminalized in certain countries under other, broader laws.
 For example, using OONI Probe may be viewed as illegal or anti-government activity.
 OONI Probe users may also face the risk of being criminalized on the grounds of national security if the data obtained and published by running OONI Probe is viewed as “jeopardizing” the country’s external or internal security.
 You may want to consult with a lawyer about these matters as well.

 In addition to consulting with a lawyer, you can also reach out to us with specific inquiries at firstname.lastname@example.org.
 Please note that we are not lawyers, and any information we give you does not constitute legal advice.
 Additionally, your communication with us is not protected by any legal privilege so law enforcement may subpoena and obtain any information you give us.
 However, we may be able to put you in touch with lawyers who are capable of addressing your questions and/or concerns.

 Some relevant resources include:

 Note: These resources do not constitute legal advice and may be out of date.
 Please confirm you are reading the latest version before relying on any advice.

 Again, users run OONI Probe at their own risk.
 By installing OONI Probe, users agree to comply with OONI’s software license and Data Policy.
-Neither the OONI project nor its parent organization, The Tor Project, can be held liable, jointly or severally, at law or at equity, to OONI Probe users and other third parties, for any risks or damages resulting from the use of OONI Probe under any tort, contract, or other causes of action.
+Neither the OONI project nor The Tor Project, can be held liable, jointly or severally, at law or at equity, to OONI Probe users and other third parties, for any risks or damages resulting from the use of OONI Probe under any tort, contract, or other causes of action.